Brauer groups of 1-motives: Notation

 \section{Notation}

-\textbf{Stack language}\\ Let $\bS$ be a site.
-A \textbf{stack} over $\bS$ is a fibered category $\cX$ over $\bS$ such that \begin{itemize} \item (\emph{Gluing condition on objects}) descent is effective for objects in $\cX$, and \item (\emph{Gluing condition on arrows}) for any object $U$ of $\bS$ and for every pair of objects $X,Y$ of the category $\cX(U)$, the presheaf of arrows $\mathrm{Arr}_{\cX(U)}(X,Y)$ of $\cX(U)$ is a sheaf over $U$. \end{itemize} For the notions of morphisms of stacks (i.e. cartesian functors), morphisms of cartesian functors and equivalences of stacks, we refer to \cite[Chp II 1.2]{Giraud}.
-An \textbf{isomorphism of stacks} $F: \cX \to \cY$ is a morphism of stacks which is an isomorphism of fibered categories over $\bS$, that is $F(U): \cX(U) \to \cY(U)$ is an isomorphism of categories for any object $U$ of $\bS$.
-A \textbf{stack in groupoids} over $\bS$ is a stack $\cX$ over $\bS$ such that for any object $U$ of $\bS$ the category $\cX(U)$ is a groupoid, i.e. a category in which all arrows are invertible. \emph{From now on, all stacks will be stacks in groupoids.}
+\textbf{Stack language}\\ Here we refer mainly to \cite{Giraud}.
+Let $\bS$ be a site.
+A \textbf{stack} over $\bS$ is a fibered category $\cX$ over $\bS$ such that \begin{itemize} \item (\emph{Gluing condition on objects}) descent is effective for objects in $\cX$, and \item (\emph{Gluing condition on arrows}) for any object $U$ of $\bS$ and for every pair of objects $X,Y$ of the category $\cX(U)$, the presheaf of arrows $\mathrm{Arr}_{\cX(U)}(X,Y)$ of $\cX(U)$ is a sheaf over $U$. \end{itemize} For the notions of morphismsm of stacks (i.e. catesian functors) and morphism of cartesian functors we refer to \cite[Chp.
+II 1.2]{Giraud}.
+An \textbf{equivalence} (resp. \textbf{isomorphism}) \textbf{of stacks} $F: \cX \to \cY$ is a morphism of stacks which is an equivalence (resp. isomorphism) of fibered categories over $\bS$, that is $F(U): \cX(U) \to \cY(U)$ is an equivalence (resp. isomorphism) of categories for any object $U$ of $\bS$.
+A \textbf{stack in groupoids} over $\bS$ is a stack $\cX$ over $\bS$ such that for any object $U$ of $\bS$ the category $\cX(U)$ is a groupoid, i.e. a category in which all arrows are invertible.
+Recall that 2-morphisms of stacks in groupoids are automatically invertible. \emph{From now on, all stacks will be stacks in groupoids.}

-A \textbf{gerbe} over the site $\bS$ is a stack $\cG$ over $\bS$ such that \begin{itemize} \item $\cG$ is locally not empty: for any object $U$ of $\bS$, there exists a covering $\{\phi_i: U_i \to U\}_{i \in I} $ for which the set of objects of the category $\cG (U_i)$ is not empty for all $i \in I$; \item $\cG$ is locally connected: for any object $U$ of $\bS$ and for each pair of objects $g_1$ and $g_2$ of $\cG(U)$, there exists a covering $\{\phi_i: U_i \to U\}_{i \in I} $ of $U$ such that the set of arrows from $g_{1\vert U_i}$ to $g_{2\vert U_i}$ in $\cG(U_i)$ is not empty for all $i \in I$. \end{itemize} A \textbf{morphism} (resp. \textbf{isomorphism}) \textbf{of gerbes} is just a morphism (resp. isomorphism) of stacks whose source and target are gerbes, and a morphism of morphisms of gerbes is a morphism of cartesian functors.
-An \textbf{equivalence of gerbes} is an equivalence of the underlying stacks.
+A \textbf{gerbe} over the site $\bS$ is a stack $\cG$ over $\bS$ such that \begin{itemize} \item $\cG$ is locally not empty: for any object $U$ of $\bS$, there exists a covering $\{\phi_i: U_i \to U\}_{i \in I} $ for which the set of objects of the category $\cG (U_i)$ is not empty for all $i \in I$; \item $\cG$ is locally connected: for any object $U$ of $\bS$ and for each pair of objects $g_1$ and $g_2$ of $\cG(U)$, there exists a covering $\{\phi_i: U_i \to U\}_{i \in I} $ of $U$ such that the set of arrows from $g_{1\vert U_i}$ to $g_{2\vert U_i}$ in $\cG(U_i)$ is not empty for all $i \in I$. \end{itemize} A \textbf{morphism} (resp. \textbf{isomorphism}) \textbf{of gerbes} is just a morphism (resp. isomorphism) of stacks whose source and target are gerbes, and a 2-morphism of gerbes is a morphism of cartesian functors.
+An \textbf{equivalence of gerbes} is an equivalence of stacks.